chinasatokolo/chinasatokolo.github.io/_pages/talks.md

 _Please follow the guidance in my [Speaker Rider](https://github.com/chinasatokolo/MediaKit/blob/main/speaker-rider.md) if you are interested in booking me for an event._

 ### 2026
-* **March 2026:** Guest Lecture within the “AI: Policy, Law, and Ethics” course, Cornell University — _Ithaca, NY_
+* **March 2026:** Guest lecture within the “AI: Policy, Law, and Ethics” course, Cornell University — _Ithaca, NY_
-* **March 2026:** Guest Lecture within the “Artificial Intelligence, Ethics, and Society" course, Yale University — _New Haven, CT_
+* **March 2026:** Guest lecture within the “Artificial Intelligence, Ethics, and Society" course, Yale University — _New Haven, CT_
 * **February 2026:** "International Co-ordination for Inclusive Technology" Panel at the Tech for Good Conference, UChicago — _Remote_
 * **February 2026:** "Anticolonial AI: Reclaiming Power Against Systems of Algorithmic Extraction" talk at the Decolonial Perspectives Symposium, All Souls College — _Oxford, UK_
 * **February 2026:** ["Toward Collective Action: A Roundtable on Safe & Trusted AI"](https://www.youtube.com/watch?v=xZlAkpybI0k) Panel at the AI Impact Summit — _New Delhi, India_